jamesfoxbr/jamesfoxbr/README.md

 - Pico-8
 - Picotron
 - Godot Engine
+- Clip Studio Paint (For digital art)
+- Aseprite (For pixelart)

 ---

 ## 🎯 Goals:
-- Build and release my very own game projects that showcase my journey and growth.
+- Build and release my very own game projects.
 - Develop a deeper understanding of programming concepts through hands-on coding.
 - Share my projects and connect with other passionate developers in the gaming community.